AgileChecklists/checklists/Product_owner_checklist.md

 backlog items fulfill their unique Acceptance Criteria and the general Definition of Done.
  * I participate in retrospective meetings to observe and improve my own work as a Product Owner
- * I work with my development team even on daily basis, when needed, to clarify the requirements, work on the design, and optimize the sprint’s outcome.
+ * I work with my development team even on daily basis, when needed, to clarify the requirements, work on the design, and optimize the outcome of the sprint.
- * I have scheduled sprint events with Scrum Master (for example as repetitive calendar events)
+ * I have scheduled sprint events with the Scrum Master (for example as recurring calendar events)